romaintrovallet/tutorials/NCS_UART_DFU.md

 Things omitted for the sake of simplicity:

-- The Secure mode (if working with Non-Secure mode (TF-M), Secure mod should be forgotten)
+- Building the app as Secure Processing Environment (if working as Non-Secure Processing Environment (TF-M), Secure Processing Environment should be forgotten)
 - Custom keys (another tutorial is available)
 - Thingy91 as a target (another tutorial is available)
 - Other OS than Windows